sclgo/usqlgen/README.md

 docker run -d --rm -p 21050:21050 --memory=4096m \
   apache/kudu:impala-latest impala

-# Connect to local Impala like with the original driver
+# Connect to local Impala
 # We use a usql DB URL as opposed to a driver:dsn URL because we use a built-in driver config
 ./usql impala://localhost:21050 -c "select 'Hello World'" -t -q
 # prints Hello World